 Things to consider before making a splash

 There’s no reason you shouldn’t enjoy swimming if you have Parkinson’s.
-But if you have any questions about whether it’s the right type of exercise for you, speak to your GP, specialist or Parkinson’s nurse.
+But if you have any questions about whether it’s the right type of physical activity for you, speak to your GP, specialist or Parkinson’s nurse.
 A physiotherapist can also offer advice.
 You can find out more about getting active here.

 What’s happening at your local pool?